hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

 hid-noded init <moniker-name> --chain-id jagrat
 ```

 Configuration files of the node are stored in the default location: `$HOME/.hid-node`.
 If you want to specify a different location, append the flag `--home <hid-node-home-directory>` to the above command.
+In this case, for every transaction based commands, you have to explicitly pass this flag.

 * Replace `genesis.json` present in `<hid-node-home-directory>/config` with the Testnet genesis [here](https://github.com/hypersign-protocol/networks/blob/master/testnet/jagrat/final_genesis.json).
 * Copy the final peers from [here](https://github.com/hypersign-protocol/networks/blob/master/testnet/jagrat/final_peers.txt).
 Open `<hid-node-home-directory>/config/config.toml` and the add the peers in the field `persistent_peers`.